-Each of the above commands takes \LaTeX Larger Larger
+Each of the above commands takes \LaTeX -like input, so other macros may be used within text.

 The following logical markup commands are available for indicating specific kinds of text.
 Except as noted, these take 'verbatim' text input, and so other macros may not be used within them.
 Some characters will need to be escaped (see Section 2.8 [Insertions], page 95).